jujur10/Zappy/network_protocol.md

 ### Understanding how sound transmission work

 From now on, we will use the letter ``K`` when talking about a direction.
-A direction in an integer that goes from 0 to 8, and is always relative to a tile. it starts at the player's position (at 0), goes just in front of it, and rotates around it counter-clockwise.
+A direction is an integer that goes from 0 to 8, and is always relative to a tile. it starts at the player's position (at 0), goes just in front of it, and rotates around it counter-clockwise.

 Directions must be computed traditionally using trigonometry internally, and then converted to our direction system that's less precise and harder to work with (instead of simply giving out an angle).